 Economic losses include medical expenses and the cost of any changes in your lifestyle the injury has necessitated (such as having to hire someone to help around the house, or re-configuring your home to make it wheelchair accessible).
 Economic losses also include the cost of any repair to or replacement of personal property damaged or destroyed by the defective product and any lost wages from being unable to go to work due to your injury.

 Also known as “general damages,” non-economic losses are intended to compensate for things such as pain and suffering and loss of consortium with a spouse.
 It is virtually impossible to put a dollar figure on these things, so attorneys typically look to the amounts awarded in similar cases to come up with an appropriate amount.

 In most cases, compensatory damages are the only form of damages awarded in a product liability case.
 The exception is if the defendant has been so reckless in their disregard for the safety of their products, the court can impose punitive damages in addition to compensatory damages.
 Punitive damages are intended to punish the defendant and are calculated by considering the nature of the defendant’s malfeasance in relation to their wealth.

 Do You Have A Case For A Defective Product Liability Lawsuit?

-If you have been injured by a defective product, Warshafsky Law offers a free, no obligation legal consultation to help determine if you have grounds for a suit.
+If you have been injured by a defective product or even the improper installation of a product, Warshafsky Law offers a free, no obligation legal consultation to help determine if you have grounds for a suit.
 You’ll meet with an experienced Milwaukee product liability lawyer who can answer any questions you may have regarding the legal process.
 At the end of the meeting, you will have a good idea of the strength of your case and of how it will be handled should you decide to have Warshafsky Law represent you.